Unleashing the Power of Meta-tuning for Few-shot Generalization Through Sparse Interpolated Experts: SMAT: Sparse MetA-Tuning

-\textbf{Gradient-free optimization for expert selection.}$\ \ $Prior work has discovered that further task-specific adaptation of a meta-trained model is essential for improving its performance on OOD tasks during meta-testing~\cite{hu2022pmf, chen2023secure, li2022TaskSpecificAdapter}.
+In the next two sections, we outline the procedures for fine-tuning meta-tuned models using SMAT.
+SMAT is fully compatible with existing off-the-shelf fine-tuning techniques.
+Additionally, we introduce a gradient-free fine-tuning method specifically designed for SMAT, which can be optionally employed during downstream task adaptation at test time in more computation-restricted scenarios.
+Our pseudocodes and ablation results for various fine-tuning techniques with SMAT are provided in~\cref{app:pcode_meta_test} and~\cref{app:ablation_finetune_smat} . \textbf{Gradient-free optimization for expert selection.}$\ \ $Prior work has discovered that further task-specific adaptation of a meta-trained model is essential for improving its performance on OOD tasks during meta-testing~\cite{hu2022pmf, chen2023secure, li2022TaskSpecificAdapter}.
 Although effective, one major limitation of these adaptation methods is the reliance on back-propagation of the gradients, which can be expensive, making these methods inefficient and potentially impractical due to poor scaling with model size.
 To this end, we propose an adaptation strategy, specifically designed for SMAT, that \emph{bypasses the gradient computation}.
 At the core of our method lies the hypothesis that each expert selection score can be descreatzed i.e, either 0 or 1, which aligns with the intuition that each expert knowledge is either required or not for solving each tasks.
-We can thus optimize the expert selection score in a binary hypothesize space i.e, $\boldsymbol{\alpha}_i\in\{0,1\}^{{\gM}}$.
-A more detailed description of the algorithm can be found in~\cref{app:pcode_meta_test}.
+We can thus optimize the expert selection score in a binary hypothesize space i.e, $\boldsymbol{\alpha}_i\in\{0,1\}^{|\gM|}$.

 \textbf{Gradient-based fine-tuning with SMAT.}$\ \ $Following~\cite{hu2022pmf}, we also consider gradient-based fine-tuning of our meta-tuned model at meta-testing time.
 With only few changes, our method is fully compatible with existing full fine-tuning (i.e., fine-tuning the entire model), and parameter-efficient fine-tuning~(PEFT) techniques.
-Specifically, we use $\boldsymbol{\theta}_i$ in Eqn.~(\ref{eq:smat_unconstraint_op}) as the task-specific model initialization, before applying any off-the-self fine-tuning technique for further optimizing $\boldsymbol{\theta}_i$ on the support set of each task.
-The pseudocode, as well as ablation results on fine-tuning SMAT, at meta-testing time, using our proposed methods are shown in the Appendix.
+Specifically, we use $\boldsymbol{\theta}_i$ in Eqn.~(\ref{eq:smat_unconstraint_op}) as the task-specific model initialization, before applying any off-the-shelf fine-tuning technique for further optimizing $\boldsymbol{\theta}_i$ on the support set of each task.